gda-score/anonymization-mechanisms/uber/examples/README.md

 ```

 The session ID `'sid'` maps the query to a specific session.
 Requests with empty or missing session ID are assigned to a
 newly created session by the server.
+The session ID gets returned with every result, unless an error occurred and no
+session ID was defined yet.
+In that case, the returned session ID will read 'undefined'.
+Requests with an unknown
-Requests with an unknown session ID will result in an error.
+session ID result in an error.

 The database name `'dbname'` indicates, which database the query should run on.
 This field is only read by the server
 when a new session gets created for a request.
 The database name gets assigned to the session.
 For subsequent requests
-with the same session ID, the server ignores the field of the request and uses the sessions initially configured
+with the same session ID, the server ignores the field of the request and uses the session's initially configured
 database name instead.

 The session privacy budget `'budget'` represents the maximum privacy budget available to a session.
 This